david-istvan/cas-faq/README.md

 ##### Q: What is the typical format of the student presentation?
 A useful template is available here: [GradCommitteeMeeting-Template.pptx](GradCommitteeMeeting-Template.pptx).
+**TODO: This template (especially the later parts) is very engineering oriented.
+Perhaps it would be good to qualify this example**

 ##### Q: What happens after the supervisory meeting?
 ...***TODO Istvan: explain paperwork and give pointer to the PDF file (or Stefanie, if don't want to fix the link here)***